Tostaky71/MSCV2_RoboticsProject/README.md

 <a name="introduction"></a>
 # Introduction

-This project is done in Linux operationg system version 16.04.6 LTS (Xenial Xerus), and implemented on Turtlebot2 robot, in ROS which is a middleware operating system in kinetic version.
+This project is done in Linux operationg system version 16.04.6 LTS (Xenial Xerus), and implemented on Turtlebot2 robot, ROS which is a middleware operating system in Kinetic version.
-This project is composed of two parts: The first parts is 2D Mapping and Navigation, and the second part is about 2d+ 3D Maping and Navigation With 3D PointCloud Registration.
+This project is composed of two parts: The first part is 2D Mapping and Navigation, and the second part is about 2D+3D Mapping and Navigation with 3D Point Cloud Registration.